How to Dress for an Evening Wedding

 With so many etiquette rules about what to wear to a wedding, an invite may have you wondering what clothing to choose.
 You want to dress up to be respectful for this sort of occasion, but you don't want to be overdressed.
 Check the invitation to see how formal you need to be, or ask a bridesmaid or the mother of the bride what the dress code will be.
 The location given on the invitation will also give you clues about the expected level of formality.

-Black tie: Men's formalwear will still include a tuxedo, but a white vest and tie can be replaced with a black tie and possibly a cummerbund.
-Women may still want to choose a floor-length gown, but a cocktail-length dress would also work, so many more formal dresses become options.
+Men's formalwear will still include a tuxedo, but a white vest and tie can be replaced with a black tie and possibly a cummerbund.
+Women may still choose a floor-length gown, but a cocktail-length dress would also work, so many more formal dresses become options.
 Jewelry can be as formal as with white tie, although more colorful gemstones will be welcome at this wedding.

 Although rules have relaxed a bit over time, most brides will appreciate it if no female guests wear white.